2376

 Take a look at a SCADA manufacturers list

-Examples of SCADA Applications in Industries
+SCADA Examples: Applications in Industries

 Supervisory Control and Data Acquisition (SCADA) systems are very important for the automation of processes.
 They allow you to be aware of potential network issues and to make informed decisions to respond accordingly every time.
 Relying on remote monitoring devices for management and control of equipment virtually eliminates human error.